ros2/rviz/docs/plugin_development.md

 # User's Guide to plugin development

-This is intended as a guide for people wishing to develop custom plugins
+This is intended as a guide for people wishing to develop custom plugins.

 ## Overview of RViz API